 Definitely think about how many beers you want to drink when you’re buying your tickets.
 (Oh and you will need to get a special wristband to drink, expect to pay $1.)

-Music.
 With food and beer in hand, I then head to the stages.
-I’m not a huge music person.
+To be honest, I’m not a huge music person.
 So I don’t plan my day around the acts, but I do love all of the music.
 I tend to gravitate towards the Beer Garden Stage and the one on W. Washington St., but all of the acts are usually good.

 And the best thing?
 All of them are free!
 So if you are on a budget and don’t want to shell out a ton of money on food and drinks, you can still head to Fall for Greenville and enjoy a bunch of live music for free.

-As mentioned above, these tickets are just for food and drinks at the festival.
+As mentioned above, these “Taste Tickets” are just for food and drinks at the festival.
 You do not need a ticket to just go.

 How many tickets do you need to get?
 This is a tough question because it really depends on how much you want to eat and drink.

-Once we’ve both had two craft beers, we’re down nearly half of our tickets.
+Once we’ve both had two craft beers each (24 tickets), we’re down nearly half of our tickets.
 That’s why planning how much you want to drink is important!

 There will be several ticket booths set up around the festival, so if you need more, you’ll only be about a block or so away from a booth.